 Run Dcdiag on the both computers to to verify their network and DNS connectivity with each other.

 Common Problem: Dead domain controller

 If the DC is permanently dead, you should remove its metadata from Active Directory.
-See the Microsoft Knowledge Base article How to remove data in Active Directory after an unsuccessful domain controller demotion.
+See Clean up Active Directory Domain Controller server metadata (Microsoft Docs).

 For more information on how to troubleshoot Active Directory replication errors see the following topics:

 - Troubleshooting Active Directory Replication Problems (Microsoft Docs)